Panampilly Govinda Menon

-Panampilly Govinda Menon (1 October 1906 – 23 May 1970) was an Indian lawyer, independence activist and politician.
+Panampilly Govinda Menon (1 October 1906 – 23 May 1970) was an Indian lawyer, independence activist and statesman.
+Govinda Menon served as the Prime Minister of Cochin, Chief Minister of Travancore-Cochin, member of the Constituent Assembly of India, Minister of State for Food and Agriculture, Union Minister for Law and Railways and President of the Nair Service Society.

 He was born in a village near Kathikkudam and graduated from St. Thomas College, Thrissur.
 He started his legal practice as a junior to Adv.
 M. C. Joseph.
 He was the first treasurer of Kerala Yukthivadi Sangham.
 He moved his practice to Ernakulam afterwards.

 Later in the 1930s he became prominent in the politics of the Kingdom of Cochin and served briefly as the Prime Minister of Cochin state in 1947.
 After the union of Travancore and Cochin, he served as minister for education under Parur T. K. Narayana Pillai and minister for finance under A. J. John, Anaparambil.
 He was the Chief Minister of Travancore-Cochin in 1955–1956.
 He represented Mukundapuram (Lok Sabha constituency) from 1962 until his death.
 He became Union Minister for Law and Railways (1969–1970) and Minister of state for Food and Agriculture.
 He was also the political mentor of K. Karunakaran.

 In 2006, the birth centenary celebrations of Panampilly Govinda Menon were inaugurated by the then President of India, A. P. J. Abdul Kalam.
 Later in his memory a college was built in Chalakudy named Panampilly Memorial Government College.

 Early life

-Govinda Menon was born on 1 October 1906, in the village of Kakkad which on the eastern bank of the Chalakudy River, in the district of Thrissur in Kerala, India.
+Govinda Menon was born on 1 October 1906, in the village of Kakkad which is on the eastern bank of the Chalakudy River, in the district of Thrissur in Kerala, India.
 He was the fourth son of Kumarapilly Krishna Menon and Madhavi Amma.
 He grew-up under the wings of his uncle Kunjunni Menon.